 Departmental Cleaning and Disinfecting Protocols

-The following guidance is for Queen’s community members who use spaces that require a higher frequency of cleaning and disinfecting beyond that provided by PPS as outlined in their cleaning protocols.
+The following guidance is for Queen’s community members who use spaces that require a higher frequency of cleaning and disinfecting beyond that provided by Facilities as outlined in their cleaning protocols.

 - A portal has been created within AcQuire to enable purchasing of approved COVID-19 disinfectants and cleaning tools.